PaddlePaddle/docs/doc/fluid/advanced_usage/development/new_op/new_op_en.md

 <a name="Defining the GradProtoMaker class"></a>
 ### Defining the GradProtoMaker class

-Each Op must have a corresponding GraProtoMaker.
+Each Op must have a corresponding GradProtoMaker.
 If GradProtoMaker corresponding to the forward Op is not customized, Fluid provides DefaultGradProtoMaker.
 The default registration will use all input and output, including Input, Output, Output@Grad and so on.
 Using unnecessary variables will cause waste of memory.
 The following example defines ScaleOp's GradProtoMaker.

 ```cpp